clntsf/halloween_lights/README.md

 ###    1.1 Initial Ideas

-1. A device to scare passers-by, record their voices, and then play them back to the next person.</p>
+1. A device to scare passers-by, record their voices, and then play them back to the next person.
     > _This idea was considered but put aside due to considerations of the complexity of the required setup and the necessity of a device capable of both recording and playing back sound._

 2. A device which detects vibrations and turns on a strip of appropriately-colored LED lights, maybe playing a pre-recorded sound clip.
     > _This idea was chosen due to its relatively low hardware requirements, its simple yet rewarding concept, and the general interest of the group._

-It should be noted that we revised our input to sound as opposed to vibration, as the microbit has a microphone embedded within it and native support for sound input
+It should be noted that we revised our input to sound as opposed to vibration, as the microbit has a microphone embedded within it and native support for sound input.

 ###     1.2 Required Objects